Amin-Partovi/shakewell/README.md

 list of the products is a json file, and the data is readed synchronously. the page will be generate every 10 seconds.

+the performance is optimal but build time is not optimized as all the 5000 product pages are generated in build time.
+If we use fallback true and cache smaller number of pages we can have shorter build time.

 ### task 2
 a list of cards is provided in the /items and it is also available through the card items navigation button. there are a title and an image in each card.